WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

 - The first line is a 'header' containing a unique identifier for the sequence and, optionally, further description.
 - The second line contains the actual nucleotide sequence.
 - The third line is redundant  and can be safely ignored.
 Sometimes it simply repeats the first line.
 Sometimes it is blank or just contains a '+' character.
-- The fourth line contains a string of characters that encode quality scores for each nucleotide in the sequence.
-Each single character encodes a score, typically   a number between 0 and 40; this score is encoded by a single character, as we saw during the introductory lecture.
+- The fourth line contains a string of characters that encode quality scores for each nucleotide in the sequence on [ASCII code](https://en.wikipedia.org/wiki/ASCII).
+Each single character encodes a score, typically a number between 0 and 40; this score is encoded by a single character.

 | Character | ASCII | FASTQ quality score (ASCII – 33)
 | --|--|--